DEAL OR NO DEAL · 2024

 Weather app image

-Five layouts were explored before committing.
-Options 1–4 each solved one problem while creating another buried hierarchy, brand inconsistency, broken conceptual groupings.
-Option 5 resolved all of them: the mystery box owned its own row, the prize range and toggle were visually grouped, and the grid sat cleanly beneath.
+Options 1–4 each addressed one friction point while introducing a new one: buried hierarchy, brand inconsistency, broken conceptual groupings.
+Option 5 resolved all three simultaneously — the mystery box owned its own row, the prize range and toggle were visually grouped, and the content grid sat cleanly beneath.

-One decision that didn't make the final screens: When the brief came down for a branded logo box as the mystery box treatment (option 3), I took it to testing before committing.
-Players couldn't read it as "mystery prize" they saw IP, not intent.
+One decision that didn't make the final screens: When the brief called for a branded logo box as the mystery box treatment, I took it to testing before committing.
+Users couldn't read it as "mystery prize" — they saw IP, not intent.
 The evidence made the case.
 The question mark box shipped instead.
 Data over instinct, every time.

 Option 1